Aidmac88992/Aidmac88992/README.md

 ## About Me
 - 🎓 I'm a **Computer Science Student** at **Adelphi University**, specializing in **Software Engineering**.
 - 🌱 Currently, I'm diving into the world of **Web Development**, exploring **HTML**, **CSS**, and **JavaScript**.
-- 💡 Fun Fact: I have a soft spot for **Epcot**—the blend of technology, culture, and imagination!
+- 💡 Fun Fact: I have a soft spot for **Epcot** because of its blend of technology, culture, and imagination!

 ## Skills
 I'm proficient in the following programming languages: